Phill-Landxml4AC/Landxml4Autocad---Australia/README.md

 # Landxml4Autocad-NSW-Flavour
 Package for working with Landxml4AC_New South Wales Flavour.
-Download all files listed here and place in folder on your computer
+Download all files listed here and place in folder on your computer then see manual for setting up to run in Autocad